concretecms-community-store/community_store_paypal_standard/README.md

-# community_store_paypal_standard
+# Community Store Paypal Standard
-Paypal Standard payments for Community Store for concrete5
+Paypal Standard payments for Community Store for Concrete CMS

+This is considred a legacy payment method, and is not recommended for new installations.
+The 'Paypal Checkout' payment method is recommended instead.

 Install Community Store First.